 Greenleaf Lake State Recreation Area

-Greenleaf Lake State Recreation Area, located between Hutchinson and Litchfield in south-central Minnesota, includes a number of lakes and wetlands.
-It is currently being developed and only limited day-use activities are available.
+Greenleaf Lake State Recreation Area (DNR website), located between Hutchinson and Litchfield in south-central Minnesota, includes a number of lakes and wetlands.Only limited day-use activities are available.

 Lake Carlos State Park

-Lake Carlos State Park is located on the Alexandria chain of lakes, a popular area for boating, fishing, and other activities on the water.
+Lake Carlos State Park (DNR website) is located on the Alexandria chain of lakes, a popular area for boating, fishing, and other activities on the water.
 The park has a variety of landscapes, including a good swimming beach, rolling hills, lakes, marshes, and a tamarack bog.
 It also has a large conference center.

 Lake Carlos State Park has a lovely site along the lake and lots of infrastructure for groups.